icons8/megacreator-docs/docs/index.md

 One of the illustrations we decided to use blends with the background, so we need to **recolor** it:
 <video autoplay="" muted="" loop="" playsinline="" width="auto" height="auto"><source src="/public/recolor.mp4" type="video/mp4"></video>

 Now it's time to add **text**.
-In the corresponding section of the tool you are able to place text blocks of a preset size and explore all fonts we have.
+In the corresponding section of the tool, you can use text blocks of a preset size and explore all the fonts we have.
 Mega Creator uses [Google Fonts](https://fonts.google.com/) for all your text-based needs.

-After placing a text object you can change its color, weight, line spacing, formatting and alignment:
+After placing a text object you can change its color, weight, line spacing, formatting, and alignment:

 <p align="center">
   <img width="900" src="/public/text.png">